greenboxal/doggohub/doc/install/installation.md

 Copy the example site config:

-    sudo cp lib/support/nginx/gitlab /etc/nginx/sites-available/gitlab
+    sudo cp lib/support/nginx/doggohub /etc/nginx/sites-available/doggohub
-    sudo ln -s /etc/nginx/sites-available/gitlab /etc/nginx/sites-enabled/gitlab
+    sudo ln -s /etc/nginx/sites-available/doggohub /etc/nginx/sites-enabled/doggohub

 Make sure to edit the config file to match your setup.
-Also, ensure that you match your paths to GitLab, especially if installing for a user other than the 'git' user:
+Also, ensure that you match your paths to DoggoHub, especially if installing for a user other than the 'git' user:

     # Change YOUR_SERVER_FQDN to the fully-qualified
-    # domain name of your host serving GitLab.
+    # domain name of your host serving DoggoHub.
     #
-    # Remember to match your paths to GitLab, especially
+    # Remember to match your paths to DoggoHub, especially
     # if installing for a user other than 'git'.
     #
     # If using Ubuntu default nginx install:
     # either remove the default_server from the listen line
     # or else sudo rm -f /etc/nginx/sites-enabled/default
-    sudo editor /etc/nginx/sites-available/gitlab
+    sudo editor /etc/nginx/sites-available/doggohub

-**Note:** If you want to use HTTPS, replace the `gitlab` Nginx config with `gitlab-ssl`.
+**Note:** If you want to use HTTPS, replace the `doggohub` Nginx config with `doggohub-ssl`.
 See [Using HTTPS](#using-https) for HTTPS configuration details.

 ### Test Configuration

-Validate your `gitlab` or `gitlab-ssl` Nginx config file with the following command:
+Validate your `doggohub` or `doggohub-ssl` Nginx config file with the following command:

     sudo nginx -t

 You should receive `syntax is okay` and `test is successful` messages.
-If you receive errors check your `gitlab` or `gitlab-ssl` Nginx config file for typos, etc. as indicated in the error message given.
+If you receive errors check your `doggohub` or `doggohub-ssl` Nginx config file for typos, etc. as indicated in the error message given.

 ### Restart